ClimateImpactLab/dscim-epa/README.md

 #### Pulse years

-Pulse year represents the SCGHG for a pulse of greenhouse gas (GHG) emitted in the chosen pulse year(s).
+Pulse year represents the SC-GHG for a pulse of greenhouse gas (GHG) emitted in the chosen pulse year(s).

 #### Domain of damages

-The default is a global SCGHG accounting for global damages in response to a pulse of GHG.
-The user has the option to instead compute a domestic SCGHG accounting only for United States damages.
+The default is a global SC-GHG accounting for global damages in response to a pulse of GHG.
+The user has the option to instead limit damages to those occurring directly within the territorial United States.
+This is only a partial accounting of the cost of climate change to U.S. citizens and residents because it excludes international transmission mechanisms, like trade, cross-border investment and migration, damage to the assets of U.S. citizens and residents outside the United States, or consideration of how GHG emission reduction activity within the United States impacts emissions in other countries.

 #### Optional files

-By default, the script will produce the expected SCGHGs as a `.csv`.
-The user also has the option to save the full distribution of SCGHGs -- across emissions, socioeconomics, and climate uncertainty -- as a `.csv`, and the option to save global consumption net of baseline climate damages ("global_consumption_no_pulse") as a netcdf `.nc4` file.
+By default, the script will produce the expected SC-GHGs as a `.csv`.
+The user also has the option to save the full distribution of 10,000 SC-GHGs -- across emissions, socioeconomics, and climate uncertainty -- as a `.csv`, and the option to save global consumption net of baseline climate damages ("global_consumption_no_pulse") as a netcdf `.nc4` file.